School of Environment, Education and Development Enhancing Racial Equality studentship 2023 entry

 Academic requirements

-Candidates should meet the entry requirements of the School of Environment, Education and Development:
+You must meet the academic requirements of your programme.
+For most programmes in the School of Environment, Education and Development, this is:

 Nationality restrictions